Elsie19/Elsie19/docs/_posts/2025-11-29-rust-rules-and-guidelines.md

 }
 ```

-Because `&self` is a reference to the current object (the owner), you cannot return the owned value out, because that would mean that there are now two owners at two different scopes and/or lifetimes (and either way, you don't actually have access to the underlying value, just a reference to it).
-Instead, you must return a reference (like you've seen before), or transfer ownership out of the owner:
+Because `&self` is a reference to the current object (the owner), you cannot return the owned value out.
+Instead, you could return a `&String`, but that's ugly.
+In rust, you rarely want to return a reference to a heap allocated object *if* a stack variant exists.
+The more canonical method is to transfer ownership out of the owner:

 ```rust
 struct Foo(String);